isaacvock/AnnotationCleaner/README.md

 ```
 answer with `yes`.
 Prepending to PATH means that after closing your current terminal and opening a new one, you can call the `mamba` (or `conda`) command to install software packages and create isolated environments.
 We'll be using this in the next step.

-AnnotationCleaner requires bam files as input.
-These bam files can be obtained via alignment of fastq files with any of a number of aligners.
-[STAR](https://github.com/alexdobin/STAR) and [HISAT2](https://github.com/DaehwanKimLab/hisat2) are commonly suggested for this task.

-### Step 2: Deploy workflow
+### Deploy workflow<a name="deploy"></a>

-This workflow can easily be deployed for your particular usecase with [Snakedeploy](https://snakedeploy.readthedocs.io/en/latest/index.html).
+Snakemake pipelines can be deployed using the tool [Snakedeploy](https://snakedeploy.readthedocs.io/en/latest/index.html).
+This is often more convenient than cloning the full repository locally.
 To get started with Snakedeploy, you first need to create a simple conda environment with Snakemake and Snakedeploy:

 ``` bash
 mamba create -c conda-forge -c bioconda --name deploy_snakemake snakemake snakedeploy
 ```

-Next, create a directory that you want to run AnnotationCleaner in (I'll refer to it as `workdir`) and move into it:
+Next, create a directory that you want to run fastq2EZbakR in (I'll refer to it as `workdir`) and move into it:
 ``` bash
 mkdir workdir
 cd workdir